NASEM 2 pic

 First off, Conclusion 12-5 of the report states, “STI professionals at all levels of government have performed valiantly within the constraints of the resources provided and the policy attention that they have received.
 Furthermore, STI professionals, especially within state and local health departments, have critical knowledge and expertise that needs be the foundation of any efforts to improve the national response to STI prevention and control.”

 In recognition of that conclusion, the report highlights that “policies and initiatives often succeed or fail at the local level” and therefore, “innovated leaders and strong champions for the STI response are needed in health departments, academic institutions, public and private health care settings, and community-based organizations.”
-The report continues, “it is difficult to conceive of how to achieve greater equity and comparability across jurisdictions without further investments” and calls out, simultaneously, the need to “improve planning and coordination of effort among the diversity of stakeholders within a community” with crucial health department leadership for “strong partnerships and true collaboration between public health, the health system, community, and philanthropy.”
+The report continues, “it is difficult to conceive of how to achieve greater equity and comparability across jurisdictions without further investments” and calls out, simultaneously, the need to “improve planning and coordination of effort among the stakeholders within a community” with crucial health department leadership for “strong partnerships and true collaboration between public health, the health system, community, and philanthropy.”

 This call to support local efforts and local health departments leads directly into Conclusion 12-9 which states that “local jurisdictions need to conduct, and be held accountable for, a broad and meaningful stakeholder engagement process to identify needs and assets and to establish prevention and care priorities for their jurisdictions” and Recommendation 12-5, which encourages “local health departments to develop and implement comprehensive plans for sexually transmitted prevention and control.”
 These plans should: